 travel advice for South Africa.
 South Africa has specific requirements for children travelling to the country.
 South Africa has Yellow Fever Vaccination Certificate requirements and does not accept provisional travel documents (i.e. one page travel documents).

-Ensure your passport is valid for at least six months from the date you intend to return to Australia and has at least two blank pages.
 Carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.